opertifelipe/opertifelipe.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-As a Data Scientist Specialist, I have extensive experience in leveraging cutting-edge technologies such as Natural Language Processing (NLP) and Deep Learning models to extract insights from complex data sets.
-My expertise includes designing, developing, and deploying advanced data science solutions that drive business outcomes.

-I have worked extensively with AWS cloud infrastructure, Azure, and other cloud platforms, using technologies such as Docker, Kubernetes, and FastAPI.
-With a Ph.D. in Physics, Complex Systems, I have a strong foundation in computational analysis for socio-economic sciences.
-My skills include data analysis, software engineering, machine learning, and deep learning.
-With experience in various domains such as finance, retail, and CRM.
-My experience includes leading end-to-end projects with teams composed of data engineers, data scientists, and machine learning engineers.
+Full Stack Data Scientist with extensive expertise in Natural Language Processing (NLP), Deep Learning, and Generative AI.
+Experienced in designing, developing, and deploying advanced artificial intelligence solutions that drive business outcomes.
+Proficient with Azure and AWS cloud services, utilizing technologies like Docker, Kubernetes, and FastAPI.
+I hold a Ph.D. in Physics of Complex Systems, with research focused on computational analysis for socio-economic sciences.
+Skill set includes natural language processing, generative AI, deep learning, machine learning, software engineering, and data analysis.
+Worked across various domains such as insurance, banking, technology, and retail.
+Led end-to-end projects with teams of data engineers, data scientists, and machine learning engineers.
+Committed to delivering innovative AI solutions and excited to collaborate with organizations that share a passion for artificial intelligence and technology.

-I am also proud to hold dual citizenship in Italy and Brazil, which enables me to offer a unique perspective on global data science challenges and opportunities.
-I am committed to delivering innovative solutions that drive business outcomes, and I am excited to collaborate with dynamic organizations that share my passion for data science and innovation.